Overview

 Before going into the feature table we need to go into the property table and make a note of the value for the property INSTALLLEVEL, in my case it is 100 (normally the standard)

-So if you want to change feature to be installed change the Level value to one equal or lover than INSTALLLEVEL or set it higher prevent it from being installed.
+So if you want to change the feature to be installed change the Level value to one equal or lover than INSTALLLEVEL or set it higher to prevent it from being installed.

 So using my example with Lotus Notes I am going to change the Level of the ClientSingleLogon feature from 101 to 1 so it does not get installed

-Some things to watch out for here, items in the condition table can over ride these settings if the listed condition is meet then the Level is set to the one listed.
+Some things to watch out for here, items in the condition table can override these settings if the listed condition is met then the Level is set to the one listed.
 An MSI author can define install level values that represent specific installation options, such as Custom, Typical, or Minimum

 Changing the default Answer to Prompts

-If you open the Control table first, we are interested with the columns Dialog, Control and Property.
+If you open the Control table first, we are interested in the columns Dialog, Control, and Property.

 The Dialog column shows us the internal name of the current window during the install wizard, so this will give us a clue if we are in the right place